calculated-finance/calc-rs/README.md

                                                                     └────────────────────┘
 ```

-Think of CALC strategies as "smart standing orders with branching logic" rather than high-frequency trading algorithms.
-They excel at systematic, rule-based trading that adapts to market conditions.

 ### Node types

 Strategies contain a set of nodes, each representing a specific action or condition.
 Nodes can be: